UjangaAdilSurur/post-conflict-data-lab/README.md

 - Bosnia (War: 1992–1995) exhibits significant volatility and a slower stabilization phase.

 Vertical markers indicate the onset of major conflict periods.

+Both Rwanda and Bosnia experienced rapid post-conflict rebound in growth rates, returning to positive and above-baseline growth within one year of trough.
+This suggests that early post-conflict recovery in growth terms can be mechanically fast, even if longer-term structural stabilization differs.